 What happens if I have an emergency while abroad?

-1. If a student has an emergency while abroad, they should first contact local emergency services (police, fire department) or go immediately to the nearest physician or hospital.
+- If a student has an emergency while abroad, they should first contact local emergency services (police, fire department) or go immediately to the nearest physician or hospital.
 Students can find the 911-equivalent in each country they travel to at this site.

-2. The student should then contact their on-site contact in the country where they are staying.
+- The student should then contact their on-site contact in the country where they are staying.

-4. Students are then required to contact Saint Mary’s College campus safety at 574-284-5000, so that the Saint Mary’s community can follow up and provide continued support to the student.
+- Students are then required to contact Saint Mary’s College campus safety at 574-284-5000, so that the Saint Mary’s community can follow up and provide continued support to the student.

-Is it safe to travel to other countries?
+Is it safe to study abroad?

 There are many levels of safety precautions in place for Study Abroad.

-• Students are directed to review Department of State Advisory Levels for the countries where they will travel.
+- Students are directed to review Department of State Advisory Levels for the countries where they will travel.
 The latest information about travel health notices can be found on the CDC Travel Health Notices website.
-The CDC also provides Recommendations for International Travel
+The CDC also provides Recommendations for International Travel.

-• All Saint Mary’s study abroad programs are with institutions with whom Saint Mary’s college has a partnership, or are led by Saint Mary’s faculty.
+- All Saint Mary’s study abroad programs are with institutions with whom Saint Mary’s college has a partnership, or are led by Saint Mary’s faculty.

-• Students receive pre-departure Health and Safety orientations and information about their on-site emergency contacts.
+- Students receive pre-departure Health and Safety orientations and information about their on-site emergency contacts.

-• Saint Mary’s College provides GeoBlue health insurance for all students who study abroad, as well as Political and Natural Disaster Evacuation Insurance.
+- Saint Mary’s College provides GeoBlue health insurance for all students who study abroad, as well as Political and Natural Disaster Evacuation Insurance.

 What are the vaccination requirements for study abroad?

 Students should be aware of required vaccines for international travel.
-Students who are not vaccinated for COVID-19 may only study at host institutions or countries which allow unvaccinated students.

 Students are also required as part of the pre-departure process to attend an appointment at the Saint Mary’s Health and Counseling Center; they can find out more about required vaccinations and medication considerations at this appointment.